Notable People

 You can see traces of that training in the way he handles escalation.
 Alexander's comedy is rarely sloppy.
 Even when the character is falling apart, the performance is organized.

-The 2017 Television Academy feature "Sunny Side Up" captures another part of his legacy: the show's endurance with audiences who keep finding Seinfeld in syndication and streaming, and Alexander's own awareness that George became the role through which people understand him.
+The 2017 Television Academy feature "Sunny Side Up" captures another part of his legacy: the show's long life with audiences who keep finding Seinfeld in syndication and streaming, and Alexander's own awareness that George became the role through which people understand him.
 The article quotes Alexander describing how intensely people still connect to the character.
-That is not simply nostalgia.
+That is more than nostalgia.
 It reflects the fact that the performance kept generating new viewers long after the network era ended.

 Why Jason Alexander still belongs in the library